 Liberal & Fine Arts

 One of UTSA’s most academically diverse colleges, the College of Liberal and Fine Arts (COLFA) contributes to the education of virtually every student at UTSA through its core curriculum, which frequently earns high marks across a variety of disciplines.
+COLFA offers more than 80 degree and certificate programs in the arts, humanities and social sciences, and has awarded more than 25,000 degrees to Roadrunners since the university was founded in 1969.
 In addition to exemplary teaching, the college produces quality research and creative work in the arts, humanities and social sciences.

 - COLFA is a major provider of arts and humanities events in South Texas with an audience of more than 70,000 guests annually.